dgerosa/writeapaper/README.md

 There are two variables in `.github/workflows/writeapaper.yml` that you might want to change, which set the directory (`DIR`) and the filename (`FILE`) of the tex file you want to compile.

+After you created a new repository using this template, you need to make sure GitHub actions have write permissions.
+Go to `Settings` / `Actions` / `General` / `Workflow permissions` and tick the box `Read and write permissions`.

 TODO:
 - [x] Deploy pdf to fixed url